 Nixon’s Democratic opponent in 1972 was South Dakota Senator George McGovern.
 He spent the primaries winning over the party’s left wing but found it much harder to claim the center.

-True believers in his ranks were the crux of his problem.
+True believers were the crux of his problem.
 An idea had formed in the 1960s that delegates to the Democratic conventions had been too white and male.
 More diverse representation was desired, and thus mandated by party law, requiring delegates chosen in primaries be replaced by people who were Black, female or both.

-This left some party stalwarts in the dust, including those of Irish, Italian, and Polish ancestry who had traditionally identified with the Democratic party.
+This left some party stalwarts in the dust, including those of Irish, Italian, and Polish ancestries who had traditionally identified with the Democratic party.
 White quotes Mike Royko, liberal columnist for the Chicago Daily News: “Anybody who would reform Chicago’s Democratic Party by dropping the white ethnic would probably begin a diet by shooting himself in the stomach.”

-While dominated by Nixon and the looming shadow of Watergate, White’s most compelling takes are on McGovern.
+While dominated by Nixon and the looming shadow of Watergate, the book’s most compelling takes are on McGovern.
 You sense how torn on the guy the author is.
 McGovern spoke for the right causes, but he lacked passion and personality.
 He was a nice guy, maybe too nice.
 “Goodwill was the pattern of George McGovern’s frailty,” White writes.

 Plus St. George was more than a little naïve: